- Home

 - Sorenson Videophone: 518-457-8727

-- Available Monday through Friday, from 9 a.m. to 5 p.m.
+- Available Monday–Friday, 9 a.m. to 5 p.m.

 Additional Victim Services

-In Madison County, additional Victim Services, including:
+In Madison County, additional victim services include:

-- 24 hour hotline
+- 24-hour hotline

 - Safe dwelling

-- Crisis and short term counseling
+- Crisis and short-term counseling

 - Information and referrals